ThunderCalw/dckap_rohith/README.md

 # About
 This is a Task given to me by DCKAP for interview process.
-The Goal is to develop a Dashboard mockup as show in the given file.
+The Goal is to develop a prototype of a mockup Dashboard.

 # Test Case Management System